natefoo/training-material/topics/admin/tutorials/tus/tutorial.md

 ---

 Here you'll learn to setup [TUS](https://tus.io/) an open source resumable file upload server to process uploads for Galaxy.
 We use an external process here to offload the main Galaxy processes for more important work and not impact the entire system during periods of heavy uploading.

+> ### {% icon question %} Is tusd required?
+> No!
+As of Galaxy 22.01, tus support is shipped with Galaxy in the form of a pure-python middleware and most UI and API uploads will automatically use the tus protocol.
+However, using tusd has notable advantages over the middleware:
+>
+> 1. Uploads are not interrupted when Galaxy is restarted,
+> 2. tusd is more performant than the middleware, and
+> 3. Using tusd decreases the load of the Galaxy server processes.
+{: .question}

 > ### Agenda
 >